SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudFrontDistributionS3OriginConfig.md

 ## SYNOPSIS
 Adds an AWS::CloudFront::Distribution.S3OriginConfig resource property to the template.
 A complex type that contains information about the Amazon S3 origin.
-If the origin is a custom origin, use the CustomOriginConfig element instead.
+If the origin is a custom origin or an S3 bucket that is configured as a website endpoint, use the CustomOriginConfig element instead.

 ## SYNTAX